-- Differentiating and personalising the curriculum. - Delivery of 'additional and different' provision for a pupil with SEND. - Planning, support and impact measuring of all group and one-to-one interventions delivered by support staff. - Interventions linked to classroom teaching.
+- differentiating and personalising the curriculum - the delivery of 'additional and different' provision that is made for a pupil with SEND - the planning, support and impact measuring of all group and one-to-one interventions delivered by support staff - linking interventions to classroom teaching.

-The SENDCo supports teachers in the effective implementation of provision.
+The SENDCo will support teachers in the effective implementation of provision.